 A vegetarian delight in Tanzania

 The Tanzanian cuisine mainly consists of Swahili cuisine with culinary influence from Indian, Arab and British cuisines.
-I have listed down below some of the food I absolutely loved, which are also favourites among the locals.
+I have listed down below some of the food I absolutely loved, which are also favorites among the locals.

 1. Zanzibar mix Uroja Soup